line by line. If a block of code had hundreds of lines, it would be terrible. Fortunately, if you’re using VS Code (Visual Studio Code), commenting out a block of code is really quick and easy.

 If you don’t like the mentioned solution above, you can use the triple-quote trick to make a block of Python code not run.
-This action doesn’t actually comment out anything but only converts the code between the triple-quotes to a string (and therefore it won’t affect other code).
+This action doesn’t actually comment out anything but only converts the code between the triple quotes to a string (and therefore it won’t affect other code).

 Python’s triple quotes come to the rescue by allowing strings to span multiple lines, including verbatim NEWLINEs, TABs, and any other special characters.

 Hopefully, this article can help you a little bit when working with VS Code.
 If you want to explore more tips and tricks related to this code editor, take a look at the following articles: